Duality, asymptotic charges and higher form symmetries in $p$-form gauge theories: p -form gauge theories, their duality and their asymptotic charges

 where

-Asymptotic charge \eqref{chargeprad} is well defined for every $p$ in every $D$ and it is formally independent form $p$.
-If we formally operate the substitution $p \mapsto q$ we get again a finite non-vanishing charge.
-The term $\bar{B}_{uj_1...j_{p-1}}^{(\frac{D-2p}{2})}$ is present only if we start with logarithmic terms in the expansion of the field components. \\ For the case of Coulomb fall-offs we get
+The asymptotic charge \eqref{chargeprad} is well-defined for every $p$ in every $D$ and it is formally independent of $p$: if we perform the substitution $p \mapsto q$ we obtain again a finite non-vanishing charge.
+The term $\bar{B}_{uj_1...j_{p-1}}^{(\frac{D-2p}{2})}$ is present only if we start with logarithmic terms in the expansion of the field components.